Dragonmystic707/exalted-reincarnated/docs/Lunars/Charms.md

 instantly alters the form of another into an animal from their Heart’s Blood library.
 This effect will last until the remainder of the Scene.

-If done in combat, this is a Primary Action that must be done at Close Range.
+If done in combat, this action must be done in Melee Range, with 3 Impulse.

 If the target is unwilling, the Lunar must first succeed on a (Essence + Shapeshifting) roll vs the target’s Resolve.